Student loan payments and the related interest are subject to special tax treatment depending on your tax filing status.

 If your business is an S Corporation:

-- You may have seen that companies can set up Student Loan Assistance Programs up for its employees to pay for up to $5,250 of student loans during any given year.
+- You may have seen that companies can set up Student Loan Assistance Programs for their employees to pay up to $5,250 in student loan debt each year.

 - Unfortunately, this is only available to regular employees.
 As an owner and employee of your S-Corp, you are considered a shareholder-employee.

-- Shareholder-employees are prevented from a number of fringe benefits because the IRS deems you as having too much financial power within the company.
-This would give you an inequitable advantage to the average US taxpayer.
+- Shareholder-employees are denied certain fringe benefits because the IRS deems them to have too much financial power within the company.
+This would give you an inequitable advantage over the average US taxpayer.

-- Student loan payments made by your S corp will be considered Owner's Distributions.
-It's like you took the money out of the business and used it for personal items, in this case student loan payments.
+- Student loan payments made by your S corporation will be considered Owner's Distributions.
+It's like you took the money out of the business and used it for personal items, in this case, student loan payments.